TristanBeaton/BinaryReader/README.md

 ***
 ## Usage

-In order to use BinaryReader you must make your file API conform to BinaryReadable.
+Begin by making your file API conform to BinaryReadable.

 ### BinaryReadable